Your basket is currently empty!

 Redemption penalty or early repayment charge

-Redemption or early repayment penalties are fees borrowers may have to pay if they repay or redeem their mortgage within a specified period.
+Redemption or early repayment penalties are fees you may be charged if you pay off your mortgage early or within a specified period.
 The fees can vary, being a fixed amount, a percentage of the mortgage balance at repayment, or several months of interest.
 The fees can vary depending on how long you have had the mortgage.
-Ensure you check out early redemption fees in the terms and conditions of the mortgage.
+Make sure you check the details of early redemption fees in the mortgage terms and conditions.

 Offset mortgage